-C4FF has been granted two major contracts by the UK Government and UN/IMO.
+C4FF has been granted two major contracts one by the UK Government and one by UN/IMO.

-More information about the progress of theses exciting projects in June-July MariFuture News.
+More information about the progress of theses exciting projects in December 2023 News.

-C4FF may also has started a new ITEA project and may take part in another project.
+C4FF will be starting a new ITEA project and may decide to take part in another EUREKA project.
 Again more information about these two projects in the next News.